-The fast-access Register File contains 32×8 -bit general purpose working registers with a single clock cycle access time.
+The fast-access Register File contains 32 x 8-bit general purpose working registers with a single clock cycle access time.
 This allows single-cycle Arithmetic Logic Unit (ALU) operation.
-In a typical ALU operation, two operands are output from the Register File, the operation is executed, and the result is stored back in the Register File - in one clock cycle.
+In a typical ALU operation, two operation, two operations are contained as a single clock cycle access time.

+ands are output from the Register File, the operation is executed, and the result is stored back in the Register File - in one clock cycle.